 Theater Major BA

 The theater program is designed to provide students with a basic understanding of and critical appreciation for the basic elements of theater, including acting, directing and playwriting.
 Among the hallmarks of the theater degree is an emphasis on students creating original works, allowing valuable insight into the creative process and its practical applications.
 Additionally, a study of the great traditions of theater and the development of skills can empower students toward their own clear and original voice, a valuable asset in any profession.
-The program also encourages the integration of theater skills and theory within other disciplines and individual studies.
+For this reason, the program also encourages the integration of theater skills and theory within other disciplines and individual studies.
+Students are welcome to contact a theater program advisor to better focus these integrations.

-Metropolitan State University employs a variety of resident faculty and local professional artists and organizations to offer a rich variety of perspectives.
-The program also encourages experiential internships with Twin Cities area theaters and offers credit for prior learning experience.
-A BA in theater is offered through university collaboration with the Minneapolis Community and Technical College (MCTC), where Metro's program is located, and classes are integrated from the existing curricula of the two institutions, but students may also enter Metro's upper division program with similar credits from other accredited programs.
+Metropolitan State University encourages experiential internships with Twin Cities area theaters and offers credit for prior learning experience.
+A BA in theater is offered through university collaboration with the Minneapolis Community and Technical College (MCTC), where Metro's program is located, and classes are integrated from the existing curricula of the two institutions.
+Students may also enter Metropolitan State's upper division program with similar credits from other accredited programs.

 Acceptance to the Program